rickertm322/PHYS265-spring25/code_project.md

 21. provide any other references you used in your report.
 22. can you find two other papers that used this package.
 E.g. use ADS citations for ASCL based code.
 See also 8.
 23. did you have to learn new python methods to use this package?
 Or was the class good enough to get you through this project.
-24. Final Disclaimer: you need to state if you have prior experience in using the package or the data, or this is all new to you
+24. Final Disclaimer: you need to state if you have prior experience in using the package or the data, or this is all new to you.
+    In addition, if you collaborated in a group, as long as this is your work.

 ## Suggested projects